YonugJones/blog-api/README.md

 - Implement pagination for large datasets.

-- Enhance UI with animations and responsive design.
+- Enhance UI with animations responsive design, and better styling.

-- Deploy the application to platforms like Heroku or Vercel.

 # License